ermakovich/pptr-mock-server/README.md

 Internally it works purely via Puppeteer API using built-in `setRequestInterception` mechanism.
-It doesn't set up any servers and doesn't modify any window APIs like `XMLHttpRequest`.
+It doesn't set up any servers and doesn't modify any window APIs like `XMLHttpRequest` or `fetch`.
 This provides great flexibility and performance when handling requests, since it operates on browser internal level.